 My diagnosis was somewhat empowering, I was able to separate my ability and intelligence from my practical motor skills.
 I’ve actually developed some strengths because of my disability and these have helped me in the workplace.
 My disability means that I really struggle with remembering basic practices or dates that are often essential to my role, because of this knowledge I can over-compensate, and I’ve actually been commended for my organisational skills.
 Also, as a person with dyspraxia whilst it’s common to struggle with motor skills and communication on paper, I have found that I am a confident public speaker, something many individuals, with no disability, can struggle with.

 Upon starting my career, I was really anxious that without disclosure of my disability, I would just appear slow or incompetent, however, very early on in my interview process I was offered the opportunity to disclose and talk about the ways I adjust things to allow me to excel.
 I would always disclose my disability now.
+In doing so, I went on to join Enterprise’s Disability and Inclusion committee where I alongside others, use my experience to educate and better our work environment.
 Years ago, sharing that you had an invisible disability was fully taboo but now it is celebrated.
 Often individuals with disabilities excel in certain areas that separate them quite significantly.
 We need to normalise the term ‘learning difference’ rather than learning difficulties, we do not have trouble, we just learn differently.